manuelmarcano22/aLIGO-wxPython/README.md

 # aLIGO-wxPython
 Graphical User Interface for Gravitational Wave Data Analysis.

 For an specific compact binary system of the same mass and at a given distance it calculates the Signal-to-Noise Ratio, Horizon Distance.
 Average Range, Time to innermost stable circular orbits (ISCO), and Time in view for three different detectors configuration (LIGO Hanford, LIGO Livingston and a Network of the two detectors).
-Three design parameters can be change: 1-Total Suspension Length, 2- Section Suspension Length and 3-Total mass of the suspension.
-Can select from 9 different masses, and 3 lengths for both the total and section length.
-Four source parameters can be changed: 1-Mass of the two binaries, 2-Distance of the binaries, 3-Position in the Sky (converted to earth longitude and latitude), 4-Maximun gravitaional wave (GW) frequency (GW freq. is twice the orbital frequency).
+For the fist prototype of the GUI we will only consider the effect of changing the suspension design parameters.
+Advanced LIGO has a quadruple suspension and we can change three important things on the Suspension:

+* Total mass of the suspension.
+9 possible masses from 40 kg to 120 kg
+* Total length.
+3 possible configurations (1.6, 1.87 and 2.14 meters).
+* Sections length (ribbons).
+Also 3 possibilities (0.6, 0.85 and 1.1 meters).

+Four source parameters can also be changed:

+* Mass of the two binaries
+* Distance of the binaries
+* Position of the source (converted to Earth-fixed coordinates)
+* Maximun Gravitational Wave frequency

 It plots and calculate the amplitude spectral density (ASD) from the Seismic, Suspension Thermal, Coating Brownian and Quantum Noise.

 Assumptions
 =======
 The code assumes polarization angle of 0.343, observation time at t0=9e8 (gps sec), and inclination of 0 (best scenario).
 It is a stationary phase approximation.
+Assumes no spinning binaries in a circular orbit.

 Prerequisite packages
 =======